Table of Contents

 On the other hand, Instagram will send you posts based on the people you follow.
 The more businesses or people you follow, the more options that Instagram has to send posts your way.
 The people you follow reflect the types of posts that you see on your feed.

 Another ranking signal that Instagram’s algorithm utilizes is the frequency of when you log in and view your posts.
 If you are the type of person who goes through your Instagram feed every 30 minutes, then chances are likely that posts that are targeting you are likely to reach you.

 Your Instagram usage is also another ranking signal for the algorithm.
 If you frequently are on Instagram and refreshing your feed, you will get new content to look at, but eventually, the algorithm might run out of posts to recommend for you.
-From there, it will go through new accounts and recommend their posts to you.
+From there, the Instagram algorithm goes through new accounts and recommends their posts to you.

 If you’re on Instagram less frequently, then you will likely see only some daily highlights when you do check on the few times that you do.

 Instagram utilizes many ranking signals to help its algorithm send content to any of the relevant users.
 As a business, you need to understand the algorithm so you can take advantage of it to create and send content that will reach your target audience instead of it just getting lost among the other social media posts.